iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 all you have to do to get a policy is to solve the optimization problem with future cost given by the wizard's predictions.
 The processes of going from prediction to decision is precisely the Bellman operator.
-The function $\Bellman v% is the value function of the policy that chooses the best action according to the prediction.
+The function $\Bellman v$ is the cost of choosing the best action according to the prediction.

-The optimal value function, furthermore, is the one with the correct prediction, and thus is kept unchanged by applying the Bellman operator:
+The optimal value function, furthermore, is the one with the correct prediction, and is, thus, kept unchanged by the Bellman operator:

 $$ \Bellman v^\star = v^\star. $$